zhongqin0820/zhongqin0820.github.io/source/_posts/daily/review-anne-lister.md

 ### Helena Whitbread “The Secret Diaries Of Miss Anne Lister”
 I think this book is a decode version of Anne Lister's diaries and it turns out a good example of writing a diary with a comparison of E.B.
 White's [One Man's Meat](https://www.goodreads.com/book/show/10813.One_Man_s_Meat).

-But what I am interested the most is not her routine details since I am not a good summary maker and I want a full analysis of her life from her birth to her death.
-That is why I didn't pick up this book due to its Chronological range; though it definitely worths reading.
+But what I am interested the most is not her routine details since I am not a good summary maker and I want someone to make a full analysis of her life from her birth to her death for me.
+That is why I didn't pick up this book due to its chronological range; though it definitely worths reading.
 This feeling became stronger after I finished reading the one from Steidele Angela.

 Using the keyword search, you can easily refer to some of the details interest you the most in “The Secret Diaries Of Miss Anne Lister”.
 Here are the excerpts about Anne met Ann before 1832 in it.